adelewg/graphicsProgramming/README.md

 .sub().
 .mult().
 .div().
-There is also another technique called static addition where you can add two vectos together without changing them.
+There is also another technique called static addition where you can add two vectors together without changing them.
 An example of this would be: v3 = p5.Vector.add( v1, v2 )
 v1 and v2 remain unchanged and we store the result of the addition in a new vector called v3.

 **Physics Engine**